William Davis (miner)

-William Davis (June 3, 1887 – June 11, 1925) was a coal miner from Cape Breton Island.
-He was born in Gloucestershire, England and died in New Waterford, Nova Scotia.
+William Davis (June 3, 1887 — June 11, 1925) was a coal miner from Cape Breton Island.
+He was born in Gloucestershire, England and killed by a police officer during a union labour action in New Waterford, Nova Scotia.
 His name is well-remembered in Nova Scotia due to the annual observance of William Davis Miners' Memorial Day in recognition of Davis and also of all miners killed in the province's coal mines.

+Early life

 Davis was a coal miner from a young age.
 His father worked in the mines at Springhill, Nova Scotia, and his older brother, then fourteen years old, was killed in the 1891 explosion there.
 Davis began working for the Dominion Coal Company Limited (DOMCO) in 1905 at various collieries in the Sydney coalfield in Cape Breton, eventually graduating to become a pumpman and a roadmaker, lastly at the No. 12 Colliery in New Waterford.
 He married in 1907 and, by 1925, was raising a family of nine children.
 His wife, Myrtle, was carrying a tenth child due in September.